Albonycal/blog.albony.xyz/content/posts/education-system-and-youth.md

 Reason? these platforms have reduced the concentration of youth so much that they are unable to remember a word that was uttered literally 10 seconds ago, this is not a joke.

+They get an unrealistic idea of life from those "content creators" who are in reality just engagement farms.

+Today's youth also likes to "jump on the bandwagon" and wants to do all the "cool things" social media comes up with.
+They don't make their own decisions, rather they are influenced heavily by what others and these "content creators" do.

 Okay, but surely not *everyone* is waste their time like this right?
 Yes.
 Those who are focused on their careers are studying, but what? **JEE**

 Good rank in Joint Entrance Exams (JEE) is required for students who want to purse engineering to get admission in IITs (Indian Institutue Of Technology) these exams are highly unrealistic and pointless.
 Sometimes the students get so depressed and pressurized that they commit suicide, there have been a lot of student suicides due to JEE.
+Again, I think social media also plays a part in these cases.
+They get an unrealistic idea of life from social media, they see people "succeeding" in everything.
+No one talks about failures, this makes them depressed and they steps like this.
+Such types of exams are not healthy at all, and parents also put a lot of pressure on their children.

 The city "Kota" in Rajasthan is the hub of this "rat race".

 They only exist to "filter out" people.
 The highly competetive nature of these exams actually damages curiosity